zhuhao-nju/rafare/README.md

 ### Run Testing

 A pre-processing is required to crop the image to be square.
-Our method is not sensitive to the position of the face, and the size of the face suggested to be 50%-90% of image size.
+Our method is not sensitive to the position of the face, and the size of the face should be 50%-90% of the image size.

 Test a single image:
 ```